vachek-gripsa/back/README.md

 # Vachek-Gripsa Project

-This documentation pertains to the server-side component of the project.
+This documentation pertains to the server part of the project.
 Frontend repository link:

 - [Frontend Repository](https://github.com/vachek-gripsa/front)
 - [Deployed Project]()